 Acting and making decisions in accordance with human rights

-The Human Rights Act 2019 places obligations on public entities to be compatible with human rights when making a decision or acting.
+The Human Rights Act 2019 places obligations on public entities to be compatible with human rights when acting or making a decision.

 What is ‘acting compatibly’?

-Consider the action or decision you are proposing.
+Consider the act or decision you are proposing.

 Step 1: Which rights are relevant?

 Consider each right protected by the Act to see which are relevant to your situation.
-They are listed on our website or in a downloadable poster.
+Rights may be broader than they first seem.

 Step 2: What is the impact?